HazimOkanovic/DemoBlazeTest/README.md

 # DemoBlazeTest
 Automation tests of a website that was built for practicing test automation.
-There is a smoke test and different regression tests.
+There is a smoke test and regression tests.

 This project is an automated smoke test for a website demoblaze.com.
 The project basically tests the core functions of the mentioned website – buying a device, signing up, and logging in.